-What the gold numbers mean
+What do the gold fineness numbers mean?

 UK gold is marked with its millesimal fineness, the parts of pure gold per thousand.
 That number maps directly onto the carat (ct) system most people know.
 The higher the number, the more pure gold the item contains, and the more it is worth per gram.